 Remove Alliant Capital Management from your credit report by disputing inaccurate information with credit bureaus.
 If the debt is found inaccurate or paid in full, it can be deleted.
 However, valid unpaid debts typically remain on your credit report for seven years from the original delinquency date.

 If you dispute a debt, Alliant Capital Management must cease collection activities until it provides validation of the alleged debt amount.
 If they fail to validate, you can request removal from your credit report.
-The Fair Credit Reporting Act provides additional protections ensuring credit reporting agencies maintain accuracy and privacy of consumer information.
+The Fair Credit Reporting Act provides additional protections ensuring credit reporting agencies maintain accuracy.

 Similar tactics have been used by Central Management Group, which also faces complaints about credit reporting violations.

-How The Wood Law Firm Stops Alliant Capital Management Harassment
+How The Wood Firm PLLC Stops Alliant Capital Management Harassment

-The Wood Law Firm stops Alliant Capital Management harassment by immediately intervening on your behalf, investigating FDCPA violations, and pursuing maximum compensation for illegal collection tactics.
+The Wood Firm PLLC stops Alliant Capital Management harassment by immediately intervening on your behalf, investigating FDCPA violations, and pursuing maximum compensation for illegal collection tactics.

-Since 2010, we have specialized exclusively in holding debt collectors accountable for illegal behavior, maintaining an A+ Better Business Bureau rating while recovering damages for hundreds of harassment victims.
+Since 2010, we have specialized exclusively in holding debt collectors accountable, maintaining an A+ BBB rating while recovering damages for hundreds of harassment victims.

 Our team has successfully stopped harassment from agencies like American Debt Management and Midland Credit Management using aggressive legal strategies that hold collectors accountable.